Setting up a limited company in the UK is one of the best ways to run your online business while working towards EU second citizenship.

 If you can secure several regular clients, for example as a copywriter or web developer, then you can establish a regular pattern of dividend payments, which you can then use as your main source of income while living in the EU.

 This is an important consideration if you become resident in Portugal, because dividends from abroad are typically free of tax under Portugal’s non-habitual residency (NHR) tax scheme.
-Check out our full guide for more details.
+Check out our full guide to the Portugal NHR scheme for more details.

 Setting up a limited company vs sole trader vs partnership